Financial Spread Betting for a Living > FAQs > Financing Charges in Spread Betting: What Are They and How Do They Work?

 A: The cost of carry is what is referred to as Fair Value.
 This is made up of the interest and dividends payable before the end of a futures contract [futures price is spot price plus interest less dividends (as dividends aren’t credited to you with a spread bet) then finally adjusted for spread].

 Financing is different from cost of carry.
-The overnight financing rate is the spread betting provider's charge for holding a position overnight.
-This is based on base interest rates in the countries with which the market you are trading on is associated then +/- 2.5% (for Ayondo) depending on whether you are long or short.
+The overnight financing rate is the spread betting provider’s charge for holding a position overnight.
+This is based on base interest rates in the countries with which the market you are trading on is associated then +/- 2.5% (for Bux Markets) depending on whether you are long or short.
 If the result of the formula above is positive then any long positions would be debited and short positions credited.
 If the result of the formula is negative then the opposite will occur.

-Q. What is LIBOR?
+Q. What is SOFR?